+- Red: Traffic is blocked

+- Yellow: Traffic is potentially blocked

 - Green: Traffic is allowed

-- Yellow: Traffic is simulated blocked

-- Red: Traffic is blocked

-- Grey: Rules are not calculated

 - Gradient arrows: The light color is next to the source and dark next to the destination.
 Gradient arrows are used while the rule data is still loading from the traffic.

+- Grey: Rules are not calculated